camlp5/camlp5/doc/source/pptools.rst

     one or several elements have been removed from the stream, indicating that nothing can to be done to make up the error.

-- The :ref:`functional-parsers` where the elements are not removed from the stream during the parsing.
+- The :ref:`fparsers` where the elements are not removed from the stream during the parsing.
 These parsers return a value of type ``option``, i.e either: